bharath2408/Qspiders/SQL/introduction.md

 ## 4. DATE() :

-* This Datatype is used to storw the date with syntax.
+* This Datatype is used to store the date with syntax.

 ### SYNTAX :